1970–71 WCHL season: Team changes

-The Medicine Hat Tigers were approved as an expansion team in January 1970, for the upcoming 1970–71 season.
-The Regina Pats were accepted into the WCHL, which increased league to ten teams by May 1970.
-League president Ron Butlin stated that the expansion draft was configured so that new teams would be competitive in their first year.
-Established teams could protect six players before expansion teams could then start drafting from the rest.
+In January 1970, the Medicine Hat Tigers were approved as an expansion team for the 1970–71 season.
+In May, the Regina Pats were accepted for a return to the WCHL after two seasons in the Saskatchewan Junior Hockey League, which increased the WCHL to ten teams.
+League president Ron Butlin stated that the expansion draft was configured so that the new teams would be competitive in their first year.
+Established teams could protect six players from being selected.